ASCRS Foundation: Improving the World's Vision

 Restoring Sight Together

-The Foundation's mission is fueled by a network of volunteers who possess unique skills that can restore sight to those most in need.
+The Foundation's mission is fueled by a network of volunteers who possess the unique skills needed to restore sight.
 The Foundation is also dedicated to providing the education and assistance necessary to improve surgical care as a means for addressing global cataract blindness and making a difference in the lives and communities of those that need it most.

 Fueling the Mission